 As students enter the upper elementary grades, they start to groan a little bit more about school.
-Not a lot, but the end of the school year was all about testing and then the summer was fun and now they are back to school.
+Not a lot, but the end of the school year was all about testing, then the summer was fun, and now they are back to school.
 We have to get to know the students, set the classroom expectations, and make it engaging so they realize that school is more than a bubble test.

 You can use Wixie for activities that will both help you get to know your intermediate students and help them take ownership of their growth and learning.

 It is still helpful to do "getting-to-know" you activities as students get older.
 Combine higher expectations for writing and thinking with the Bio Poem template.
 Start by having student type text in blank text boxes, and the edit to add more text to the lines of the poem.
 After they have thought through how they will answer each line, show them how to add images from the Library to support the content of their poem.